domectrl/ha-slow_pwm/README.md

 1. Place the files you downloaded in the new directory (folder) you created.
 1. Restart Home Assistant

-After installation:
+After installation, configuration is done in the UI:
 * In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Slow PWM"

-## Configuration is done in the UI

 <!---->